Employer Global Diversity & Inclusion

-As a responsible employer, we promote equal opportunities, regardless of ethnicity, nationality, gender, sexual orientation, gender identity, religion, age, civil or marital status, pregnancy, disability, or any other characteristics protected by law.
-Credit Suisse also promotes a safe and healthy working environment without discrimination, harassment, or reprisals.
+As a responsible employer, we are committed to providing and promoting equal opportunities, regardless of ethnicity, nationality, gender, sexual orientation, gender identity, religion, age, civil or marital status, pregnancy, disability, or any other characteristics protected by law.

 An Integral Part of Our Corporate Strategy

 Our internal experts work closely with our businesses across the globe to ensure that a diversity and inclusion framework is firmly embedded in our corporate culture.
 They partner with managers on the planning and implementation of initiatives to promote an inclusive working environment.
 We also consider it important to engage in a dialogue with external partners in the area of diversity and inclusion.